TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/global-artifacts/test-plan.md

-# Micro Test Plan
+# Test Plan

+## Test Plan Objectives

+The main objective of this test plan is to ensure comprehensive test coverage of the forum application's API endpoints for users, members, posts, and comments.
+By using blackbox test techniques such as equivalence class partitioning and boundary value analysis, we aim to cover a wide range of scenarios and edge cases to verify the robustness and reliability of the API.

 ## Context of the Project

 The project is a forum application designed to facilitate discussions among users.
 The main features include user registration, login, viewing discussions, creating posts and comments, replying to comments, voting on discussions, and viewing discussions sorted by popularity and date.
-The current sprint focuses on implementing and testing all endpoints and functionalities, ensuring that the API for users, members, posts, and comments is robust, secure, and performs as expected.
+The current sprint, the second iteration, focuses on implementing and testing all endpoints and functionalities, ensuring that the API for users, members, posts, and comments is robust, secure, and performs as expected. objectivo momento do proj

 ## Implementation of Automated Tests